jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 Georgia](https://botgarden.uga.edu/) covers more than 300 acres on the south side of town.
 The prettiest spots are conveniently near the visitor center.
 You can relax in the beauty of the Shade Garden, colorful and exotic, or admire the Italian Renaissance style of the Heritage Garden.
-Don’t skip the newly opened Alice H. Richards Children’s Garden, even if you’re not traveling with kids.
+Don't skip the newly opened Alice H. Richards Children's Garden, even if you're not traveling with kids.
 Though geared toward younger ages, the interactive design makes it fun for all.

 <img